Where to See Seals in San Diego: La Jolla Seal Rookery

 I saw my first group of local pinnipeds in La Jolla a few years ago.
 Oblivious to the surrounding noise and commotions, the marine creatures laid on the sandy beach so close to each other that they had hardly any room to move.
 And they didn’t move…

 Finally, a seal pup separated from her mom and clumsily crawled to the ocean.
-The sight, so familiar in this part of Southern California, stole my heart.
-No other visits to San Diego would go by without us making at least a short stop at the La Jolla’s shore to watch the local seals and sea lions in their natural habitat.
+The sight, so familiar along the wildlife-infused coast of California, stole my heart.
+No other visits to San Diego would go by without us making at least a short stop at La Jolla shore to watch the local seals and sea lions in their natural habitat.

 The Story of the San Diego Seals and Sea Lions: How the City Became Their Home